judsondunne/judsondunne/README.md

 - 🗺️ Map-centric UX with clustering, activity filters, and in-house DMs/notifications
 - 🧭 Target audience: 16–24 who want quick weekend adventure ideas
 - 🔗 Explore: <a href="https://locava.app/explore" target="_blank">locava.app/explore</a> · About: <a href="https://locava.app/about" target="_blank">locava.app/about</a>

-> I’m building Locava to make “what should we do today?” a one-tap question.

 ---